blairmacintyre/blairmacintyre.github.com/_posts/2018-03-12-webxr-reflecting-on-the-needs-for-real-ar-on-the-web.md

 ---
-title: 'WebXR: Reflecting on the needs for Real AR on the Web'
+title: 'WebXR: Reflecting on the Needs of Real AR on the Web'
 date: '2018-03-11T16:33:57-04:00'
 author: blair
 layout: post